Hong Kong Med J 2021;27:Epub 7 Apr 2021

 Conflicts of interest

-This commentary received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+This case report received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.